-General Recommendation: Vote case-by-case on proposals to increase the number of authorized shares of common stock that are to be used for general corporate purposes:
+General Recommendation: Vote CASE-BY-CASE on management proposals to increase the number of authorized shares of common stock that are to be used for general corporate purposes:

-- If share usage (outstanding plus reserved) is less than 50% of the current authorized shares, vote for an increase of up to 50% of current authorized shares. - If share usage is 50% to 100% of the current authorized, vote for an increase of up to 100% of current authorized shares. - If share usage is greater than current authorized shares, vote for an increase of up to the current share usage. - In the case of a stock split, the allowable increase is calculated (per above) based on the post-split adjusted authorization.
+- If share usage (outstanding plus reserved) is less than 50% of the current authorized shares, MassPRIM will generally vote FOR an increase of up to 50% of current authorized shares. - If share usage is 50% to 100% of the current authorized, MassPRIM will generally vote FOR an increase of up to 100% of current authorized shares. - If share usage is greater than current authorized shares, MassPRIM will generally vote FOR an increase of up to the current share usage. - In the case of a stock split, the allowable increase is calculated (per above) based on the post-split adjusted authorization.

-Generally vote against proposed increases, even if within the above ratios, if the proposal or the company's prior or ongoing use of authorized shares is problematic, including, but not limited to:
+MassPRIM will generally vote AGAINST proposed increases, even if within the above ratios, if the proposal or the company's prior or ongoing use of authorized shares is problematic, including, but not limited to:

-- The proposal seeks to increase the number of authorized shares of the class of common stock that has superior voting rights to other share classes; - On the same ballot is a proposal for a reverse split for which support is warranted despite the fact that it would result in an excessive increase in the share authorization; - The company has a non-shareholder approved poison pill (including an NOL pill); or - The company has previous sizeable placements (within the past 3 years) of stock with insiders at prices substantially below market value, or with problematic voting rights, without shareholder approval.
+- 1. The proposal seeks to increase the number of authorized shares of the class of common stock that has superior voting rights to other share classes; - 2.
+On the same ballot is a proposal for a reverse split for which support is warranted despite the fact that it would result in an excessive increase in the share authorization; - 3.
+The company has a non-shareholder approved poison pill (including an NOL pill); or - 4.
+The company has previous sizeable placements (within the past 3 years) of stock with insiders at prices substantially below market value, or with problematic voting rights, without shareholder approval.

-However, generally vote for proposed increases beyond the above ratios or problematic situations when there is disclosure of specific and severe risks to shareholders of not approving the request, such as:
+However, MassPRIM will generally vote FOR proposed increases beyond the above ratios or problematic situations when there is disclosure of specific and severe risks to shareholders of not approving the request, such as:

-- In, or subsequent to, the company's most recent 10-K filing, the company discloses that there is substantial doubt about its ability to continue as a going concern; - The company states that there is a risk of imminent bankruptcy or imminent liquidation if shareholders do not approve the increase in authorized capital; or - A government body has in the past year required the company to increase its capital ratios.
+- 1. In, or subsequent to, the company's most recent 10-K filing, the company discloses that there is substantial doubt about its ability to continue as a going concern; - 2.
+The company states that there is a risk of imminent bankruptcy or imminent liquidation if shareholders do not approve the increase in authorized capital; or - 3.
+A government body has in the past year required the company to increase its capital ratios.

-For companies incorporated in states that allow increases in authorized capital without shareholder approval, generally vote withhold or against all nominees if a unilateral capital authorization increase does not conform to the above policies.
+For companies incorporated in states that allow increases in authorized capital without shareholder approval, MassPRIM will generally vote withhold or against all nominees if a unilateral capital authorization increase does not conform to the above policies.